bolivaraponte/TWERC_GitTut/GitTut.md

 This output shows us the changes we have made in painful detail.
 How can we fix the problems that we've made for ourselves?
 We can **restore a desired version of a file** with the checkout command.

+To restore to the last commit, run:

+`git checkout test.md`

+If you need to restore to a specific commit version, run:

-`git checkout commit# abstract.txt`
+`git checkout commit# test.md`

+**Remember that "commit#" just refers to the commit number given when you run `git log`.**

 Woohoo!
 Let's commit this change so that the most recent commit contains both versions of the commit we desire.

-This is all we will cover on the core functionality of git today.
-There is a more comprehensive tutorial on Git that this was adapted from on the [Software Carpentry website.](https://swcarpentry.github.io/git-novice/) I highly recommend working through the rest of it on your own or with a partner!
+This is all we will cover on the core functionality of Git today.
+For a more comprehensive tutorial exploring how to create and merge branches check out the [Software Carpentry website.](https://swcarpentry.github.io/git-novice/) I highly recommend working through the rest of it on your own or with a partner!

 ## Collaborating with GitHub

-Tracking changes in your local repository is a good practice, espcially so when you are collaborating with others.
+Tracking changes in your local repository is a good practice, especially so when you are collaborating with others.
 Projects with collaborators are important and nobody wants be the one who delete a file by mistake.
 For this purpose software developers and scientist use Github to share